wp-plugins/wiziapp-create-your-own-native-iphone-app/readme.txt

 Enjoy all the revenues, WiziApp take no cut of your revenues.
 Please note that revenues are split 70:30 between you and Apple OR Google and you will get paid directly by them.

-= Can I monetize my mobile App? =
+= Can I monetize my mobile Apps? =
-Yes, you can monetize your mobile App:
+Yes, you can monetize your mobile Apps:

-1. Display Ads using your AdMob account (This feature  is currently available only for the native iPhone App).
+1. Display Ads using your AdMob or Adsense accounts.
 2. Sell your native mobile App in the App Store or Google Play Android Market.
 3. Enjoy all the revenues, WiziApp take no cut of your revenues nor do we share the ad space.